Fast neutrino-flavor swap in high-energy astrophysical environments: Mechanism of flavor swap

 One thing we should mention is that BNSM remnants can naturally offer similar environments for occurrences of FFS.
-As described in Ref.\,\cite{Wu:2017}, $\bar{\nu}_e$ usually has higher emission than $\nu_e$, but the $\nu_e$ can dominate over $\bar{\nu}_e$ around the outer edge of $\nu_e$ sphere, leading to ELN angular crossings.
-On the other hand, the BNSM system is essentially in axial symmetry.
-As a result, the positive ELN beam and the negative one collide, which is schematically illustrated in Fig.\,\ref{fig:schematic_vbeam}.
-It is, on the other hand, unlikely for CCSNe to generate such aspherical geometry.
+As described in Ref.\,\cite{Wu:2017}, $\bar{\nu}_e$ usually has higher emission than $\nu_e$, but the $\nu_e$ can dominate over $\bar{\nu}_e$ around the outer edge of $\nu_e$ sphere.
+This indicates that positive and negative ELN rays intersect with each other, leading to ELN angular crossings, as schematically illustrated in Fig.\,\ref{fig:schematic_vbeam}.
+Note that XLN is zero in the neutrino radiation field without flavor conversion.
+This is the similar situation in the colliding neutrino beam model, whereas it is unlikely for CCSNe to generate such globally aspherical geometry.